Please read these instructions carefully.

 SURP 8 week schedule for undergraduate students:

-Research scholars will make preferences about their participating research groups at the time of their application; and the faculty members will help assign the scholars to the existing teams based on academic interests and student preference.
+Summer scholars will make preferences about their participating research groups at the time of their application; and the faculty members will help assign the scholars to the existing teams based on academic interests and student preference.

-SURP 2 week schedule for Research Scholars:
+SURP 2 week schedule for Summer Scholars:

 Faculty members who have identified a student with whom they wish to work for the summer will collaborate with the student as he/she prepares the proposal.
 The faculty member will also submit a letter as part of the application.